weilai0807/Fake_New_Detections/README.md

 ![Screenshot](https://github.com/weilai0807/Fake_New_Detections/blob/main/Image/Methodology.png)

 ### Data Understanding
 A Chinese dataset named CHEF was collected from [Github](https://github.com/THU-BPM/CHEF?tab=readme-ov-file), it consists of 14 features and 8,558 rows.
 There are about 5,015 rows are labelled as fake news and 3,543 rows are true news in the dataset.
+The table below shows the variables name and the description.

 | Variables            | Description                                                      |
 | -------------------- | ---------------------------------------------------------------- |